Figure 1. Piston and connecting rod |

 The connecting rod is attached to the piston by a swivelling gudgeon pin (US: wrist pin).
 This pin is mounted within the piston.

-retaining (snap) ring is a fastener that holds components or assemblies onto a shaft or in a housing/bore when installed in a groove.
+A retaining (snap) ring is a fastener that holds components or assemblies onto a shaft or in a housing/bore when installed in a groove.
 Once installed, the exposed portion acts as a shoulder which retains the specific component or assembly.

 Self-locking retaining rings may be installed in applications where no groove exists.